Make sure your content's accurate and error free.

 - missed opportunities

 Incorrect information could also be a significant risk to an organisation’s reputation.

 A peer review should happen before fact checking.
 This makes sure the fact checker sees the product in a version that’s as close to complete as possible.

 It’s also important to do a peer review first because the reviewer may raise more questions that could require more information from a subject matter expert.

-It’s helpful if you have a peer review checklist [see the example below].
-This means colleagues can make sure they check every aspect of your style guide and CMS requirements as well as the more subjective aspects of style and tone.
+It’s helpful if you have a peer review checklist.
+This means colleagues can make sure they check every aspect of your style guide and Content Management System (CMS) requirements as well as the more subjective aspects of style and tone.

-If you’ve written some draft content, try gathering your team or work colleagues together for a short session to look collectively at what you’ve created and see if there are tweaks or improvements to be made.
+If you’ve drafted some content, try gathering your team or work colleagues together for a short session to look collectively at what you’ve created and see if there are tweaks or improvements to be made.

-After content has been peer reviewed it is sent to a fact checker to make sure content is factually accurate ad up to date.
+After content has been peer reviewed, it’s sent to a fact checker to make sure it’s factually accurate and up to date.
 A fact checker isn’t supposed to change style or tone.
 You should establish this with them early on to avoid confusion when they review the content.

-Often fact checkers and subject matter experts will want to change text to match a style that they’re used to, (like academic or policy writing), and sometimes they will reintroduce jargon.
+Often fact checkers and subject matter experts will want to change text to match a style that they’re used to (like academic or policy writing), and sometimes they’ll reintroduce jargon.
 It’s the content designer’s job to explain to them why the jargon has either been removed or explained in simpler language.